Brad Sherman

 Bradley James Sherman (born October 24, 1954) is an American accountant and politician serving as the U.S. representative for California's 32nd congressional district.
-A member of the Democratic Party, he first entered Congress in 1997; Sherman represented California's 24th congressional district for three terms, California's 27th congressional district for five terms, and California's 30th congressional district for five terms.
-His district is in the San Fernando Valley, in Los Angeles County, as well as the eastern part of the Simi Hills in Ventura County.
-He resides in Sherman Oaks.
+A member of the Democratic Party, he first entered Congress in 1997.
+Sherman represented California's 24th congressional district for three terms, California's 27th congressional district for five terms, and California's 30th congressional district for five terms.
+His district includes parts of the San Fernando Valley in Los Angeles County and the eastern part of the Simi Hills in Ventura County.

 Early life, education, and early career

 Sherman was born in Los Angeles, the son of Lane (from the Philadelphia area) and Maurice Hyman Sherman (from Indiana).
-His parents were both of Russian Jewish descent.
+His parents were both of Ukrainian Jewish descent.
 He attended Mark Keppel High School and Corona del Mar High School.
-He received a B.A. in political science from University of California, Los Angeles, in 1974, and a J.D. magna cum laude from Harvard Law School in 1979.
-He is also a tax law specialist and Certified Public Accountant.
-Before joining Congress, Sherman worked at one of the nations' big-four CPA firms, participated in audits of large businesses and governmental entities as a staff member, provided tax law counsel on multi-million-dollar transactions, advised entrepreneurs and small businesses on tax and investment issues, and helped represent the Philippine government under Corazon Aquino in a successful effort to seize assets of deposed president Ferdinand Marcos.
-Sherman was also an instructor at Harvard Law School's International Tax Program.
+He received a Bachelor of Arts in political science from the University of California, Los Angeles, in 1974, and a Juris Doctor from Harvard Law School in 1979.
+He is a Certified Public Accountant who worked at one of the nations' Big Four accounting firms.
+As part of his work there, he helped represent the Philippine government under Corazon Aquino in a successful effort to seize assets of deposed president Ferdinand Marcos.
+Sherman was an instructor at Harvard Law School's International Tax Program.

-Board of Equalization (1991–1996)
+Board of Equalization (1991–1997)

-Sherman served on the California State Board of Equalization from 1991 to 1996.
-He chaired the board from 1991 to 1995.
+Sherman served on the California State Board of Equalization from 1991 to 1997.
+He chaired the Board from 1991 to 1995.

-It was reported that the campaign for the Board of Equalization involved numerous attacks.
-Claude Parrish, Sherman's opponent, said that an attorney general candidate declined to endorse Sherman due to a post on the state's elected tax appeals board.
-Sherman replied, calling it "one of the most outrageous hit pieces in contemporary California political history".
+The 1990 campaign for the Board seat involved numerous attacks.
+Claude Parrish, Sherman's Republican opponent, said that Arlo Smith, the (ultimately unsuccessful) Democratic nominee for attorney general, had declined to endorse Sherman for the Board seat.
+Sherman called it "one of the most outrageous hit pieces in contemporary California political history".

+In turn, Sherman claimed that Parrish's ice cream company had been shut down in 1985 for failure to pay state income taxes.
+However, Parrish said that he had actually sold the company in 1983, just before its business license was suspended for a month by the state Franchise Tax Board.
+Sherman said that he relied on public records in making his allegations.
+Besides, Sherman said, the 1983 suspension could only have occurred because of previous tax delinquencies.

+Sherman was re-elected to the Board of Equalization in 1994, but resigned January 3, 1997, having been elected to Congress.